Part of the Lancaster Diocese

 Children are exposed to a word-rich curriculum.
 Through immersion in high quality texts , teachers identify and explicitly teach rich and varied vocabulary, providing them with the tools to become confident communicators, readers and writers.
 By doing this, we endeavour to close the vocabulary gap for our most disadvantaged children.

 Carefully planned writing lessons allow our children to develop their skills, by adapting their oracy and language for a range of contexts, purposes and audiences.
-They are given a variety of opportunities to apply their skills across the curriculum using language effectively to create a desired effect on the reader.
+Children are given a variety of opportunities to apply their skills across the curriculum using language effectively to create a desired effect on the reader.
 By the end of Year 6 our children will have had a multitude of opportunities to master skills in speaking, reading and writing that will prepare them for secondary education and beyond.

 Implementation – How will we deliver the curriculum?